60 ratings, 28 reviews in three countries!

 Flash Drive is a mystery.
-Like my first book, Last Call at the Ringrose Pub, the story takes place in Montreal, and involves a group of eclectic and interesting characters, some of them involved in the taxi industry.
+Like my first book, Last Call at the Ringrose Pub, the story takes place in present-day Montreal, and involves a group of eclectic and interesting characters, some of them involved in the taxi industry.
 There’s a potential kidnapping and a homicide; there’s sex and booze, bad guys and good guys, unanswered questions and troubling backstory.
-It is, I think, a page-turner, and I hope you’ll enjoy it.
+It is, I think, a page-turner.
+I hope you’ll enjoy it.

 Click here to read a preview.
 If you like the book, please help me out, and post a review.